 BE5547 A Biblical Theology of Suffering, Disability, and the Church

 A study of the biblical meanings and purposes of suffering, with theological reflections and application to various aspects of suffering and disability-related ministries.
 The course includes a number of guest lecturers, including Joni Eareckson Tada.
-May also be credited in the Department of Biblical Counseling (see BC5547).
+May also be credited in the Department of Counseling Ministries (see BC5547).
 3 hours.

 BE5555 Messianic Prophecy